Feuerlabs/exometer/doc/exometer_probe.md

-A probe is created throgh the `new` call, which will spawn a new process and invoke the argument-provided implementation of `exometer_probe`.
-While the process is not a gen_server, it behaves similarly and provides a state to all implementation calls.
+A probe is created throgh the `exomter_probe:new/3` call, which in its turn is called by `exometer:new/3`.
+During probe creation, a new process is spawned to handle the probe and call its implementation.
+While the created process is not a gen_server, it behaves similarly and provides a state to all implementation calls.